Francessco121/finch/README.md

 # Finch
 A Dart client-side web framework for creating web components.

+> [!NOTE]
+> Finch is an experimental project and is entirely subject to change!

 Finch aims to make it easy to build rich web applications or component libraries based on web components without ever leaving Dart.
 At the same time, a primary goal of the project is to keep the code-base small enough that it could realistically be maintained by an individual, without sacrificing extensibility.

 Finch has two primary uses: